Chart Color Schemes

 Stretton's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Diabetes and asthma are the most prevalent medical conditions in Stretton, affecting 5.3 and 5.2% of residents respectively.
-A total of 79.6% of residents report no medical ailments, compared to 77.2% across Greater Brisbane.
-The area has a higher proportion of seniors aged 65 and over at 15.3% (790 people), compared to Greater Brisbane's 12.1%.
-Health outcomes among seniors in Stretton are strong and align with the general population's health profile.
+Diabetes and asthma were found to be the most common medical conditions in the area, affecting 5.3% and 5.2% of residents respectively.
+A total of 79.6% of residents declared themselves completely clear of medical ailments, compared to 77.2% across Greater Brisbane.
+Stretton has 15.3% of its population aged 65 and over (778 people), which is higher than the 12.1% in Greater Brisbane.
+Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health